Jodick-Ndayisenga/samandari-api/readME.md

 ### Additional Endpoints

-*...
-Continue listing endpoints with examples for each as needed.*
+***...
+Other endpoints would follow similarly, providing descriptions and frontend request examples for each one.***

 ### **3. Conversations And Study Room Management**